kunta-kshiraj/movie-facts/README.md

 The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

 Check out our Next.js deployment documentation for more details.

+Note: I did not include any credentials of the .env file because it had google screet id/keys and google api key